fleemaja/ruby_chess/README.md

 # Ruby OOP Chess
 Chess game that is 100% Ruby and played in the terminal.

+### Features

-Leverages class inheritance to DRY code by dividing move logic into stepping and sliding pieces.
++ Leverages class inheritance to DRY code by dividing move logic into stepping and sliding pieces.

-Validates whether a player is in check without modifying the game state by calling a deep duplicate of the board.
++ Validates whether a player is in check without modifying the game state by calling a deep duplicate of the board.

-Includes advanced movements like castling, en passant, and pawn promotion.
++ Includes advanced movements like castling, en passant, and pawn promotion.

 ##Screen Shot